 11. I’d have done more research

 One of biggest Disney World mistakes in advance of my first trip was not doing enough research.
 Arriving at the park with a “we’ll just go with the flow” plan is not going to get you the most bang for your buck and although you’ll still have a lovely time, you are not going to get the most enjoyment and the most value if you don’t plan things in advance.

 Research and planning aren’t going to remove the magic from your experience.
 Don’t arrive clueless.
 There are so many resources out there and so many people who want to give you their Disney tips.
 This is definitely fun research and it will get you even more excited about your trip, if that’s possible.

 I also found this book really helpful.
 I’ve read a lot of blogs and done a lot of crowd sourcing as I’ve prepared for all of my Disney trips but I like having something I can hold in my hand, too.

 There are probably going to be “I wish I would have’s” in almost any situation you find yourself in, but learning from someone else’s experience is always a good thing.
-Do you have a Disney World do-over or a Disney World lessons learned based on your Disney World mistakes?
+Do you have a Disney World do over or a Disney World lessons learned based on your Disney World mistakes?
 Put it in the comments!